AdebolaShelby/sql/README.md

     ## Output
     ![correlated subquery](images/image-26.png)

-* Create a report all the clients that have an invoice
+* Create a report all the clients that have an invoice.

     ## Query
     ![sub query](images/image-27.png)